Project-MONAI/MONAI/docs/source/highlights.md

 # set determinism for reproducibility
 train_transforms.set_random_state(seed=0)
 ```
-Users can also enable/disable deterministic training directly:
+Users can also enable/disable deterministic at the beginning of training program:
 ```py
 monai.utils.set_determinism(seed=0, additional_settings=None)
 ```

+## Datasets
-### 6. Cache IO and transforms data to accelerate training
+### 1. Cache IO and transforms data to accelerate training
-Users often need to train the model with many (potentially thousands of) epochs
-over the data to achieve the desired model quality.
+Users often need to train the model with many (potentially thousands of) epochs over the data to achieve the desired model quality.
 A native PyTorch
 implementation may repeatedly load data and run the same preprocessing steps
 for every epoch during training, which can be time-consuming and unnecessary,
 especially when the medical image volumes are large.
-MONAI provides a caching mechanism to accelerate these transformation steps
-during training by storing the intermediate outcomes before the first
-randomized transform in the transform chain.
-Enabling this feature could
-potentially give 10x training speedups.
+MONAI provides a mutli-threads caching mechanism to accelerate these transformation steps during training by storing the intermediate outcomes before the first randomized transform in the transform chain.
+Enabling this feature could potentially give 10x training speedups.
 ![image](../images/cache_dataset.png)

+### 2. Cache intermediate outcomes into persistent storage
-A PersistentDataset is similar to the CacheIO, where the intermediate cache
-values are persisted to disk storage for rapid retrieval between experimental
-runs (as is the case when tuning hyper parameters), or when the entire data set
-size exceeds available memory.
+The PersistentDataset is similar to the CacheDataset, where the intermediate cache values are persisted to disk storage for rapid retrieval between experimental runs (as is the case when tuning hyper parameters), or when the entire data set size exceeds available memory.

 ## Losses
 There are domain-specific loss functions in the medical imaging research which